 After the experience, and by my typical impulse, I’d hunt incessantly for the next connecting piece of the ‘understanding puzzle’.
 Except, it was far too often from within the memory records, as I’ve already laid out.
 Or better put, rather than allow new experiences to freshen things up, I’d stay scratching the same old itch by indulging in episode reruns day in and day out.
 It was an obsession that halted progress in real life.

 Also, over the last decade, my field of interest shifted towards the world of psychology and it’s now where most of my energy goes.
 I suppose you could say it was my late calling or blooming.
 But it is also a solid one that suits my built-in bits and pieces perfectly.

-So on the other hand, the less appealing vast technical world hand, or the world that processes relationships between material things, is a place I often struggled with.
+On the other hand, the less appealing, vast technical world hand, or the world that processes relationships between material things (engineering, architecture, etc.), is a place I often struggled with.
 That is, unless it had to do with bare basics or something that played a larger role in life from closer and more frequent exposures.
-Naturally, this is where my attraction for psychology was born.
-I always felt more at ease in the world of the mind, where I could lose myself in the unreal nature of my thoughts, ideas and dreams.
+Naturally, this is where my attraction for psychology was born as I always felt more at ease in the world of the mind, where I could lose myself in the unreal nature of my thoughts, ideas, and dreams.

 What is the Technical World?

 Technical World – Rearrange and manage elements based on ideas and ideals.
 This field is nature translated into basic tools and equipment.

 Technological World – Rearrange and manage super-refined materials and energy based on super-refined ideas and ideals.
 This field is nature translated into computers and gadgets, usually with some sort of electricity running through them in today’s modern world.